Digital Basics III - Output

 The Width and Height dimensions are shown in Inches and those dimensions are based on the 300 Pixels per Inch resolution.
 If you change the resolution number, the Width and Height numbers will change to reflect the new resolution, but the pixel dimensions at the top and the Image Size will not change provided you leave Resample unchecked.
 This is because you would be simply loooking at the effect of the resolution change on the output size without changing the image itself.
 It is sufficient in most cases to assume 300 ppi as a printing resolution and not necessary to be precise in setting the parameters.
 Leaving the image alone is the best option as will be explained next.

-First, let me emphasize that making larger or smaller images from your file should be left to the printer.
+First, let me emphasize that making larger or smaller images from your file for printing should be left to the printer.
 Most fine art photographers currently print using Lightroom, which has very sophisticated printing capabilities.
 Outside printing services may or may not use Lightroom, but will still provide the best print if you follow the same basic concepts in cropping your images.

 This means you should crop to the aspect ratio you need and not the specific size of the image.
 For example, a 4x5 aspect ratio will give you output files of 8x10 or 16x20 as they respect the 4x5 aspect ratio.
 Intermediate sizes will also respect the ratio, so a print specified to be 16 inches wide will print 12.8 inches tall.